satyakisikdar/Modularity/README.md

 practical contexts' at https://arxiv.org/pdf/0910.0165.pdf.

-The program is resilient enough to handle graphs with arbitrarily numbered nodes, making hashing the edge list unnecessary.
+The program is resilient enough to handle graphs with arbitrarily numbered nodes, making renumbering the edge list unnecessary.
 The user needs to ensure the validity of the cover supplied, meaning that it should cover all the nodes of the graph.

 Sample usage: